-Intangible assets originated from the Company's reorganization and application of fresh start accounting as of September 30, 2014.
-The intangible asset related to the sales order book is amortized as the order book valued at emergence is reduced, principally as a result of deliveries to customers.
+Intangible assets originated from the Company's reorganization and application of fresh start accounting as of the date the Company emerged from bankruptcy, September 30, 2014, and reflect the conditions at that time.
+The intangible asset related to the sales order book is amortized as the order book existing at emergence is reduced, principally as a result of deliveries to customers.
 The intangible asset related to customer relationships is amortized using the straight-line method over the estimated average useful life of 15 years.
 Amortization expense is presented below gross profit on the condensed consolidated statements of operations.